vqnguyenmcg/final_project/README.md

         Recall: 0.973

         F1: 0.976

-This indicates that our model can predict with the accuracy arount 98%.
+This indicates that our model can predict with the accuracy around 98%.
 We furthermore plot the Receiver operating characteristic (ROC)

 ![ROC](./figures/ROC.png)